MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-plan.md

 Consider which helpdesk queue you'll route Microsoft Teams Rooms-related calls to, and provide an FAQ to the helpdesk team so they can better understand how to use Microsoft Teams Rooms and the key troubleshooting steps they can take.
 A good starting point for this FAQ is the [user help](https://support.microsoft.com/office/microsoft-teams-rooms-help-e667f40e-5aab-40c1-bd68-611fe0002ba2) and [Known issues](known-issues.md).

 > [!NOTE]
 > Microsoft Teams Rooms sign in to Microsoft Teams and allows joining meetings hosted by Microsoft Teams services.
+Microsoft Teams rooms may also connect to third party meeting services as anonymous user, depending on your configuration of the device.
 > Skype for Business Server 2019, Skype for Business Server 2015 or earlier platforms like Lync Server 2013 aren't supported by Microsoft Teams Rooms.
 Microsoft Teams Rooms is not supported in Microsoft 365 or Office 365 operated by 21Vianet, or DoD environments.
 > If you have an on-prem Exchange server, Microsoft Teams Rooms requirements for connecting to Exchange can be found here: [https://learn.microsoft.com/en-us/microsoftteams/exchange-teams-interact](/microsoftteams/exchange-teams-interact)
 | &nbsp; | &nbsp; |